commontoolsinc/labs/scripts/dummy_data/README.md

 - A file in `out/$name/`, the named directory that is most recent, its `result.txt`
 - A file in `prompts/` that has a filename like `$name.*`

 This order means that prompt output will be used if they exist, otherwise the raw, unexecuted prompt.
+It also means that if you like a given output, you can pin it easily to be used in the future instead of the most recent output.

 This process is recursive.
 When a name is found it is printed out which version it uses.